 - Acupuncture and acupressure: These techniques are useful in releasing any muscle or nerve pain (7).
 A qualified practitioner might help you in releasing the nerve points which are causing lightning crotch.

-- Magnesium supplements: Since magnesium deficiency is also one of the causes of the lightning crotch, intake of magnesium supplements will help in proper nerve functioning and prevents muscle cramps and sciatica pain (8).
+- Magnesium supplements: Since magnesium deficiency is also one of the causes of the lightning crotch, intake of magnesium supplements will help in proper nerve functioning and prevent muscle cramps and sciatica pain (8).
 You can also include more magnesium-rich foods to up the nutrient intake.

 Next, we answer some of the frequent queries on lightning crotch.